Master of Ocean Science and Technology in Ocean Science and Technology

 Student's Advisory Committee

-All MOST non-thesis students’ advisory committees will consist of the departmental graduate advisor for the MOST program or the department head for the Oceanography department.
-The departmental graduate advisor or the department head has the responsibility of approving the proposed degree plan for all non-thesis MOST students.
+All Master of Ocean Science and Technology non-thesis students’ advisory committees will consist of the departmental graduate advisor for the MOST program or the Department Head for the Oceanography department.

 Degree Plan